Childhood Absence Epilepsy

 How is CAE treated?

-- If absence seizures continue despite trying one of these seizure medications, combining these medications may help.
+- If absence seizures continue after trying one of these seizure medications, combining these medications may help.

-- Other medications have been used to treat absence seizures, like methsuximide (Celontin).
-Some have been used, but have not been adequately studied in well-controlled trials, like topiramate (Topamax), zonisamide (Zonegran), levetiracetam (Keppra), benzodiazepines (clobazam, stiripentol), and in a few reports amantadine (Symmetrel).
+- Other medications have been used to treat absence seizures, like topiramate (Topamax), zonisamide (Zonegran), levetiracetam (Keppra), benzodiazepines (clobazam), stiripentol, and in a few reports amantadine (Symmetrel).
+These medicines should only be considered if the first-line medications are not working.

 - Some children may also benefit from the ketogenic diet if their absences are not controlled by any combination of medicines.